-What makes an amazing music festival?
-A beautiful location, an awesome lineup, and of course, good company.
 Every year, Forecastle delivers a truly amazing festival.
+A beautiful location, an awesome lineup, made even better by good company.
 Held right on the beautiful Louisville riverfront, this is Forecastle’s 16th year wowing audiences.

-Every year is a little different, which is part of why I love Forecastle so much.
+Every year is a little different, which is part of what I love about Forecastle.
 This year, one of the biggest changes was the new and improved Party Cove.
 It’s back, and better than ever.
 This year they removed the Port Stage to make room for a charming little ferris wheel and swinging ship.
-While they had to do a little rearranging to fit them in, they fit in perfectly.
+While they had to do a little rearranging to fit them in, they fit perfectly.
 They did, however, add a new local stage to the Kentucky Landing area, and did way more programming on the Party Cove stage this year.
 So all in all, five stages total this year!

 This year it was like the the lineup was tailored just for me.
 Most of the bands I was excited to see, I have seen before: Modest Mouse, The War on Drugs, Lucero, Father John Misty, Jason Isbell, Jenny Lewis.
 While some people may view that as a negative, I am one of those people who will see my favorite bands over and over again.
 Plus, I’ve only seen ONE of those artists play a festival set before, and festival sets are always a different energy.

 The artists this year were decorated with Grammy’s.
 Chris Stapleton, Arcade Fire, Jason Isbell, Father John Misty, The War on Drugs, and T Pain all have that treasured golden gramophone, or a few.
 But despite their sound issues, Modest Mouse was one of my favorite acts during the weekend.
 Every song took me back to a different point in my life.
 No one really cared about the sound issues, it wasn’t about the music, it never really is with Modest Mouse – it’s about the feeling you get when you hear it.